charlynebuerki/data-visualization-project-2021-cam/README.md

 ![Review score correlation](assets/figures/listings-review-correlation.png)

 The correlations between review scores show some interesting insights.
-For instance, the cleanliness is not very correlated with the location score, whereas check-in and communication scores are very correlated.
+For instance, the cleanliness score is weakly correlated with the location score, whereas check-in and communication scores are highly correlated.

 ![Review score correlation](assets/figures/listings-reviews.png)

 When comparing regions, it seems that Vaud receives the best reviews out of all Swiss regions.
 We can also observe that most reviews are very good.

 Each listing comes with a description.
 Below is a figure that displays the word-clouds of the listing description in all three regions.
-The differences between regions don't seem to be significant.
+There is no significant difference between regions.

 ![Word clouds](assets/figures/listings-wordcloud.png)